Isaacwilliam4/INSyT/README.md

-TODO: Explain the rest of the usage
+# TODO: Explain the rest of the usage

-Running the frontend (download frontend repo and do npm stuff)
+## Frontend

+The frontend application can be used to view and analyze logline classifications.

+To run the application download this repo...

 ## For Developers/Contributors